nephio-project/docs/README.md

 organizations.
 Nephio is working on how to structure the intent to make it manageable using data management techniques.

-This release of Nephio focuses:
+The releases of Nephio to date focus on:
 - Demonstrating the core Nephio principles such as Configuration-as-Data and leveraging the intent-driven, active-reconciliation nature of Kubernetes.
 - Infrastructure orchestration/automation using controllers based on